Sage-Bionetworks/portalsDocs/articles/teams.md

 You may search for Synapse Teams using the **Search All Teams** button on the **Teams** tab of your User Profile Page.
 You may also search teams using the general search box in the header of each Synapse page by prefacing the search with **@** (e.g. @PCBC).

 For teams to which you do not belong, you may view the team members and contact information, as well as request to join the team via the **Request to Join Team** button.
+You may also search among team members using the search box on the upper right side of the page.

 ###Communications and Project Permissions